-FINAL YEAR (GRC 3000)
+Final Year (GRC 3000)

-Subject to certain restrictions in choice, students will be required to choose four courses from a list of courses which will be offered each year.
-Subject to approval by the Head of Department, a student may substitute an extended essay (GRC 3010) of approximately 12,000 words for one of these courses.
-The following courses may be offered in the session 2003/2004:
+Subject to certain restrictions in choice, students will be required to choose four from the following list of courses.
+Subject to approval by the Head of Department, a student may substitute an extended essay (GRC 3029) of approximately 12,000 words for one of these courses.

 GRC 3001 The Archaeology of Minoan Crete

 GRC 3003 The Oedipus Myth

 GRC 3004 Roman History 60-50 B.C.

-GRC 3008 Introduction to Neoplatonism: Plotinus

-GRC 3014 Slavery

-GRC 3015 Plato's Republic
+GRC 3015 Plato's 'Republic

+GRC 3016 Spartacus and the Slave Wars

+GRC 3022 Epic after Virgil: Ovid and Lucan

+GRC 3026 Family Life in Ancient Greece

+GRC 3028 Power, Politics and Parody in Ancient Rome